-- a) A matter personal to a member of staff that is being considered by a meeting of the Staffing Committee is subject to standing order 11. - b) Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of Staffing Committee or, if he is not available, the vice-chairman (if there is one) of Staffing Committee of absence occasioned by illness or other reason and that person shall report such absence to Staffing Committee at its next meeting. - c) The chairman of Staffing Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing Committee. - d) Subject to the Council's policy regarding the handling of grievance or disciplinary matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Staffing Committee or in his absence, the vice-chairman of the Staffing Committee in respect of an informal or formal grievance or disciplinary matter, and this matter shall be reported back and progressed by resolution of the Staffing Committee. - e) Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chairman or vice-chairman of the Staffing Committee, this shall be communicated to another member of the Staffing Committee, which shall be reported back and progressed by resolution of Staffing Committee. - f) Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g) In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Staffing committee or, if they is not available, the vice-chair (if there is one) of the Staffing committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing committee at its next meeting. - The chair of the Staffing committee or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the Staffing committee or in his absence the vice-chair of the Staffing committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chair or vice-chair of the Staffing committee, this shall be communicated to another member of the Staffing committee, which shall be reported back and progressed by resolution of the Staffing committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).